federicadomani/TinyWinSpyOff/README.md

 ## TinyWinSpyOff is statically linked standalone native Windows app just 500Kb in size.

 Just download, run and restart your Windows.
 No installation required.

+You have to be an Administrator of your Windows PC.
+TinyWinSpyOff requires Elevation of privileges on start!
+If you have UAC control set by default, Windows will warn you by so called "Unknown Publisher".
+Say YES, but check the sha256 hash of the TinyWinSpyOff executable you have just downloaded.

 ### 64-bit Windows binary